Zhenye-Na/aws-certs-cheatsheet/_posts/2020-10-04-aws-applications.md

 ### Kinesis Security

 - Control access/authorization using IAM policies
-- Encryption is flight using HTTPS endpoints
+- Encryption in flight using HTTPS endpoints
 - Encryption at rest using KMS
 - Possibility to encrypt/decrypt data from client-side (harder)
 - VPC Endpoints available for Kinesis to access with VPC